• Navigate with Confidence

 Many times individuals will make a buoy/marker out of a jug or old fender.

-Do yourself a favor and use caution, there is a reason for the marker, and watch out for a trailing line if its floating free, you don't need something wrapped around your propeller.
+Do yourself a favor and use caution, there is a reason for the marker, and watch out for a trailing line if it's floating free, you don't need something wrapped around your propeller.

 and figure out where you are and what to do.

 I use NOAA chart number 18421, it has an 80,000 scale.
-I prefer this chart because it shows most of the area I like to cruise on one chart.
+I prefer this chart because it shows most of the areas I like to cruise on one chart.
 You may wish to have a larger scale and more charts

-here is the url for noaa chart 18421 http://www.charts.noaa.gov/OnLineViewer/18421.shtml
+Here is the url for noaa chart 18421 http://www.charts.noaa.gov/OnLineViewer/18421.shtml

 here is the noaa index for other charts in the Pacific Coast area http://www.charts.noaa.gov/OnLineViewer/PacificCoastViewerTable.shtml